Early Years Curriculum

 Play and exploration are at the heart of our Early Years practice and children are able to interact with well-organised and resourced environments that spark their interests and allow for independence and sustained shared thinking.
 We enhance the environment with a wide range of multi-sensory activities that encourage children to explore, develop skills and adapt their own learning.

 We follow the Early Years Foundation Stage statutory guidance and the non-statutory Development Matters guidance which outlines child development for children from birth to three, three to four and the Reception year.
+This framework sets the standards for the learning, development and care of your child.
+Within the framework, there are 7 key learning areas:

 We aim to ensure all children make good progress and to support them to achieve a good level of development in line with the Early Learning Goals at the end of the Reception Year and good transitions to Year 1.
 However, in addition to academic success, we are committed to the development of character to ensure children are well-rounded and prepared for their future beyond education.
 The Characteristics of Effective Teaching and Learning and our Oasis 9 Habits approach underpin everything we do and we ensure children understand what these are and how they can show and develop these.